in

 Qualifications

-- Admission to Illinois State Bar and the U.S. District Courts of Illinois and Admission to the State Bar of Wisconsin is required.
+• Admission to Illinois State Bar and the U.S. District Courts of Illinois and Admission to the State Bar of Wisconsin is preferred.

-- Experience litigating before Illinois and Wisconsin State and Federal courts and administrative agencies, including EEOC, IDHR, and Department of Workforce Development.
+• Experience litigating before Illinois administrative agencies, including EEOC and IDHR.
+Experience litigating before Wisconsin State and Federal courts and administrative agencies, including the Department of Workforce Development is preferred.